-We want all children and young people to feel cared for, nurtured and inspired by the community around them.
-We will work to improve the support provided to families, and others who care for children, to enable this to happen.
+We want all children and young people to grow into confident fulfilled adults who feel cared for and inspired by their families and the community around them.
+We will work to support families and others to enable this to happen.